AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 ## Set identity in back office events

 Unlike storefront events that use ECID to identity and link profile information, back office event data is SaaS-based and therefore no ECID is available.
-For back office events, you need to use email.
+For back office events, you need to use email to uniquely identify shoppers.
 In this section, you will learn how to link back office event data to an ECID using email.

 1. Create an identity map element.